RocKwiz: Rounds

 To close each show the musical guests perform a duet accompanied by the RocKwiz Orkestra.
 Four volumes of the best duets have been released on CD & DVD and some of the duets are available on iTunes.

 Episodes

 As of June 2016, fourteen seasons of the show had been broadcast on SBS.
 In addition to the regular episodes, there have been a number of specials and Christmas shows.
-Episode running times for Seasons 1 & 2 was 26 minutes.
-Seasons 3 to 10 had a regular running time of 44 minutes.
+Episode running times for series one and two was 26 minutes.
+Series three to ten had a regular running time of 44 minutes.
 Season 11-14 episodes have a regular running time of 52 minutes.
 The 15th season airing on Foxtel in 2023 has a running time of 30 minutes.